Education in Vietnam: Establishments

 The semi-public, people-founded and private educational establishments are referred collectively to as non-public educational establishments.

 School grades

-In Vietnam, a school year is divided into two semesters: the first begins in mid or late in August and lasts until the end of December, while the second begins right after the first, which is about mid- January and ends in May.
+In Vietnam, a school year is divided into two semesters: the first begins in mid or late in August (although the admission day or opening ceremony is 5 September) and lasts until the end of December, while the second begins right after the first, which is about mid-January and ends in May.

 Academic grading

 Preschool

 Public kindergartens usually admit children ranging from 18 months to 5 years of age.
 Sometimes, four- or five-year-old children are taught the alphabet and basic arithmetic.
 This level of education is not compulsory but tends to be popular in cities such as Hanoi, Ho Chi Minh City, Da Nang, Hai Phong, Can Tho and Vung Tau.

 Primary

 Children normally start primary education (tiểu học) at the age of six.
 Education at this level lasts for 5 years and is compulsory for all children.
 The country's literacy rate is over 90%.

 According to the Multiple Indicators Cluster Survey 2006 of Vietnam's General Statistics Office, 96% of six to 11-year-old children enrolled in primary school.
 There was still a disparity in the primary education completion rate among different ethnicity groups.
 While primary completion rate for Kinh students was 86%, the rate for ethnic minority children was only 61%.

 In the school year 2009–2010, Vietnam had 15,172 primary schools and 611 combined primary and lower secondary schools.
 The total enrollment was 7.02 million pupils, of whom 46% were girls.

 The renovated primary education curriculum in Vietnam is divided into two phases as follows: